dotintent/pixfight/readme.md

 #5.
 Next steps

+* Add Undo / Redo move
-* Game need a lot of refactoring mostly in C++ code.
+* Game need a lot of refactoring mostly in C++ code
 * Bugfixes
 * I'm planning to add hot seats mode like in Heroes game
 * Multiplayer